-Quick-drying: fleece dries out quickly, making it great for insulation under wet conditions.
-If you find yourself soaking wet with rain on a hike or camping trip, you can just wring out your fleece coat and put it back on.
+Quick-drying: fleece dries out quickly, making it great for insulation under wet conditions and perfect for warmth in garments like fleece jackets.
+If you find yourself soaking wet with rain on a hike or camping trip, you can wring out your fleece coat and put it back on.

 Prone to pilling: The fabric eventually pills after a while.
 But how quickly your fleece fabric starts to pill depends on the production quality and how you clean it.

 Highly flammable: fleece is an oil-based product that will burn fast if exposed to fire and not otherwise treated to resist fire.

 Fleece is durable unless you wash your fleece garments incorrectly.
 It's best to wash your fleece fabrics with cold water because of their vulnerability to high temperatures.
 That implies that machine drying is not ideal for fleece; air dry your fleece garments as much as possible.
 Refrain from ironing fleece; it might just melt.

 Fleece is easy to wash by hand, but if you would instead use a washer, make sure it's on the delicate cycle.
 Also, avoid fabric softeners and bleach; use natural fabric treatment methods instead.
 Lastly, use a microplastic-catching wash bag to keep your wash environmentally friendly.

 This popular sustainable outerwear brand has been working with the inventors of fleece since the 1980s.
 They have an extensive array of exceptionally warm fleece clothing and sustainable winter garments for men and women.